moritz-biersack/OpenStreetMap-Data-Munich/problems.md

 # Problems in Munich OSM Data
-This document lists the proplems found in the Munich OSM data during data wrangling and how these problems are addressed.
+This document lists the problems found in the Munich OSM data during data wrangling and how these problems are addressed.
 The issues are separated by 'ways' and 'nodes' tags, as well as by the tag key.

 ## Nodes Tags